kedro-org/kedro/docs/source/deployment/amazon_emr_serverless.md

 ## Overview of Approach

-This approach creates a custom Dockerfile image for EMR Serverless.
-It describes the following:
+This approach creates a custom Docker image for EMR Serverless to package dependencies and manage the runtime environment.

+It involves the following steps:

 - How to package a Kedro project and install it on all EMR Serverless worker nodes.
 In the example, you'll see how `kedro package` is used, and how the resultant `.whl` file is used for installation.
 - How use a custom Python version instead of the default Python installed on EMR Serverless.
 In the example, [pyenv](https://github.com/pyenv/pyenv) is used for installing the custom Python version.